-6 Skin Care Rules a Celebrity Esthetician Swears By
+6 Skincare Rules a Celebrity Esthetician Swears By

-You can have all the right products at your disposal, but if you're layering them on a dirty face they aren't going to do much for you.
-Before going through the steps of your skin care routine you'll first want to get a clean canvas.
-“Cleansers and toners are very important for your skin, regardless of your skin type, age, or gender.
-Always make sure you are using them correctly," Shiman says.
+You can have all the right products at your disposal, but if you're layering them on a dirty face, you won’t reap the benefits.
+Before going through the steps of your skincare routine, you'll first need a clean canvas.
+“Cleansers and toners are very important for your skin, regardless of your skin type, age or gender,” Shiman says.
+“Always make sure you are using them correctly."

 Want more?
-Shiman shares her tips for transitioning your skin care routine between seasons here.
+Shiman shares her tips for transitioning your skincare routine between seasons here.